SwedbankPay/swedbank-pay-woocommerce-paymentmenu/readme.txt

 You are now done with configuring our plugin.

 = Minimum Requirements =
-* PHP 7.0 or greater is recommended
+* PHP 7.4 or greater is recommended
 * WooCommerce 5 or greater is recommended
 == Upgrade Notice ==
 = 1.2.0 =
 Please update to version 1.2.0.

 == Changelog ==
+= 2025.09.30    - version 4.1.0 =
+* Feature       - Added support for WooCommerce Subscriptions.
+* Tweak         - The order status is now determined directly by WooCommerce.
+Previously, an authorized order was incorrectly set to "on-hold".
+* Tweak         - A captured order will now be set to "completed" instead of the previous "processing" status.

 = 2025.09.02    - version 4.0.1 =
 * Fix           - Update files included in the release.